TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 256 — 8x what the same number means on one GPU, so scale `learning_rate` up (~2.5e-3 by sqrt scaling) or the run does one-eighth the updates per epoch at the old rate.
 Weights plus Adam are only ~0.7 GB per core; activations dominate, and they scale with `bs x max_length`.
-Since TPU pads every sequence to `max_length`, lowering it to about the 99th percentile of your token lengths cuts memory *and* compute, which is a bigger lever than `bs`.
+Since TPU pads every sequence to `lm_dataset_config.max_length` (which it requires — the run stops without one), lowering it to about the 99th percentile of your token lengths cuts memory *and* compute, which is a bigger lever than `bs`.
 Out-of-memory shows up at compile or the first step, so bisecting `bs` costs minutes.

 **`bs` is per replica.** A v3-8 has 8 cores, so `bs = 32` is a global batch of 256. `steps_per_epoch` counts steps at that global batch, so switching to a TPU without dividing it by 8 turns one pass